mozman/ezdxf/docs/source/disassemble.rst

-This module provide tools for the recursive decomposition of DXF entities into a flat stream of DXF entities and converting DXF entities into geometric primitives of :class:`~ezdxf.path.Path` and :class:`~ezdxf.render.mesh.MeshBuilder` objects encapsulated into intermediate :class:`AbstractPrimitive` classes.
+This module provide tools for the recursive decomposition of DXF entities into a flat stream of DXF entities and converting DXF entities into geometric primitives of :class:`~ezdxf.path.Path` and :class:`~ezdxf.render.mesh.MeshBuilder` objects encapsulated into intermediate :class:`Primitive` classes.

 The :class:`~ezdxf.entities.Hatch` entity is special because this entity can not be reduced into as single geometric primitive.
 The :func:`make_primitive`